mkreitze/libFBCAGen/README.md

 **Argument:**
 *fbca*: The FBCA to be recorded as text

-*directory*: File directory to save to .
+*directory*: File directory to save to.
 Defaults to the current working directory. **Do not forget to add /'s accordingly**

 *fileName*: Name of generated text file

 *newFile*: Boolean, if true, the old file will be written over.
 Defaults to true.

-*justMap*: Boolean, if true, only the states of the level-map wil be recorded.
+*justMap*: Boolean, if true, only the states of the level-map will be recorded.
 Defaults to false.

 *noMap*: Boolean, if true, the states of the level-map will not be recorded.
 Defaults to false.